SiniticMTError: A Machine Translation Dataset with Error Annotations for Sinitic Languages: Limitations and Future Work

 In addition, the dataset builds on \texttt{FLORES+} \citep{goyal-etal-2022-flores101, nllb-24-flores200, yu-etal-2024-machine}, whose source sentences are in English.
 Although the Cantonese and Wu sentences are parallel, the erroneous machine translations are attempts to translate from English using MT systems and LLM, and may not represent real-world use cases of translating to and from Cantonese and Wu Chinese, whose speakers may often be limited proficiency bilinguals fluent in Mandarin \citep{Li_2006-lingua-franca-mandarin}.

-Finally, our work only spans Cantonese and Wu Chinese among over a dozen of Sinitic languages \citep{tang2007mutual, chappell2015diversity-in-sinitic-languages}, each with varying numbers of native and bilingual speakers \citep{norman1988chinese, ethnologue2023}.
+Finally, our work only spans Mandarin, Cantonese, Wu Chinese, and Hokkien among over a dozen of Sinitic languages \citep{tang2007mutual, chappell2015diversity-in-sinitic-languages}, each with varying numbers of native and bilingual speakers \citep{norman1988chinese, ethnologue2023}.
 Future work may bootstrap our annotation guidelines and tools to expand to other Sinitic languages as well.

-In the future, we plan to finish the annotation of about 2000 sentences for both Mandarin and Cantonese, as well as around 1000 sentences for Wu Chinese.
-We also intend to conduct experiments that showcase the utility of the datset for machine translation evaluation and error analysis.
-We further plan to release both the dataset and our experimental results to encourage broader adoption and future research in this area.